 As an actor, Mr. Ganz has appeared in numerous New York productions including Off-Broadway with The Pearl Theater Company.
 Regionally, he has worked with acclaimed companies such as the American Repertory Theater, the Utah Shakespearean Festival, and the Chautauqua Theater Company.
 Internationally, Mr. Ganz has appeared in multiple stage productions at the renowned Moscow Art Theater in Russia.

-As a director Mr. Ganz has helmed numerous productions including Cymbeline, Lady of Shalott, Joan of Arc, Wouldn't It Be Lovely (Theatrum Elysium) along with The Front Page, Dark of the Moon, Uncle Vanya, A Streetcar Named Desire, and The Phantom Lady (X Repertory Theater Company).
+As a director Mr. Ganz has helmed numerous productions including Romeo and Juliet (ECT), Cymbeline, Lady of Shalott, Joan of Arc, Wouldn't It Be Lovely (Theatrum Elysium) along with The Front Page, Dark of the Moon, Uncle Vanya, A Streetcar Named Desire, and The Phantom Lady (X Repertory Theater Company).

 A sought-after theater educator, Mr. Ganz is the Artistic Director of ECT, author of The Acting Matrix training technique, and has taught acting technique, voice, and movement work at NYU’s Tisch School of the Arts, The Actor’s Movement Studio in New York City, the Utah Shakespearean Festival in Cedar City, and was the creator of the X Repertory Theater Company’s Studio XRT in Los Angeles.